Image

 If you’re facing a license suspension, revocation, or denial in Cooper County, MO, you might still be able to legally drive under specific circumstances with a Limited Driving Privilege (LDP).
 Eligibility often requires filing an SR-22 insurance certificate and installing an Ignition Interlock Device (IID).
 Once approved, an LDP—available after 30 days from the administrative hearing period—may allow you to drive for:

-Why You Need a Relentless DWI Administrative Hearing Lawyer in Cooper County, MO
+Why You Need a Cooper County, MO DWI Administrative Hearing Lawyer

 Having a skilled DWI administrative hearing attorney in Cooper County, MO can make the difference between keeping your license and facing a suspension.
 Our DWI/DUI defense lawyers know how to challenge procedural errors and legal flaws in your Cooper County, MO case, and if the DOR fails to prove even one of the above required elements, your suspension can be overturned.

-A valid suspension requires that you were under arrest at the time of a breathalyzer or blood test and that the arresting officer had probable cause to believe you were intoxicated while operating a motor vehicle.
+For a license suspension to be upheld, the arresting officer must have had probable cause to believe you were operating a vehicle while intoxicated at the time of your breathalyzer or blood test.
 (This is why the Combs Waterkotte Cooper County, MO DWI/DUI defense team suggests that you refuse these tests, along with any field sobriety test, as law enforcement only conducts these tests to establish probable cause.)

 • Testing machine must function within state’s precise limits regarding temperature and accuracy